 - 20 drops lemongrass and 20 drops lavender

 - 20 drops bergamot and 10 drops cedarwood

-If you don't have time or desire to learn how to make wool dryer balls, that's OK.
-You can check out MyGreenFills Dryer Angels which provide many of the same natural benefits or get some pre-made from Thrive Market, one of our favorite natural living products shop.
+If you don’t have time or desire to learn how to make wool dryer balls, that’s OK.
+You can check out Truly Free Dryer Angels which provide many of the same natural benefits (See all the reasons we love Truly Free), one of our favorite natural living products shop.